Skip to content

 Strengths: BaaS, Crowdfunding, Digital Lending, Enterprise, Insurtech, Neobanking, WealthTech

-France is second-largest market for FinTech in Europe by the number of firms and fundraising.
+France is second-largest market for FinTech in Europe by number of firms and fundraising.
 Start-ups and global players have driven rapid, export-led growth over the past decade, creating 14 unicorns.
-Strong ecosystem, universities, and government support position France well for future growth.
+Strong ecosystem, universities, and government support position France for growth.

 flag of germany